ThreeSixes/js8cli/README.md

 `js8cli aprssms --to 5555555555 --msg "Hello, world."`

-Where `--to` specifies a phone number or [smsgte.org](https://smsgte.org) alias, and `--msg` is the message contnent or shortcut you wish to send.
+Where `--to` specifies a phone number or [smsgte.org](https://smsgte.org) alias, and `--msg` is the message content or shortcut you wish to send.

 Optional arguments:

 `-d` prevents JS8Call from sending the message allowing the user to choose when to send it.

 ## Automatically updating JS8Call location and/or APRS grid location periodically.
 This is accomplished by either exeuting `js8cli daemon` or by copying the systemd configuration file into place, enabling and starting it after configuring `aprs_loc_update_min` and `js8call_loc_refresh_min` in `js8cli.json`.
 These settings configure the timing of APRS location updates in minutes and the JS8Call location updates from the GPS in minutes as well.